ProfessorManhattan/packer-ubuntu-desktop/CONTRIBUTING.md

   Used by 'npm run prepare-release' to update the CHANGELOG
 ```

-For example, `npm run build` will run the `build` step described above.
+According to the help menu above, `npm run build` will run the `build` step described above.
 You can see exactly what each command is doing by checking out the `package.json` file.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#pull-requests)